Is 'Heat Lightning' or 'Sheet Lightning' a real thing?

 But heat lightning isn't a unique meteorological event -- it's the same as regular lightning.
 The only apparent difference is that, in this case, the lightning is too distant for you to hear the thunder.

-Lightning can be seen from any distance across the horizon -- even dozens of miles away if the horizon is flat enough and the storms are tall enough.
-But sound waves can only travel so far before air molecules scatter them out.
+Lightning is bright enough it can be seen from any distance across the horizon -- even dozens of miles away if the horizon is flat enough and the storms are tall enough.
+But sound waves can only travel so far before they're scattered out by air molecules.
 The exact distance depends on the temperature and density of the air, but generally speaking, thunder can go about 10 miles before it dissipates to near inaudible levels.

 On the other hand, lightning strikes have been known to travel as far as 25 miles from their parent thunderstorm, so there is danger in being struck by lightning "from the blue" without having any thunder cues that a storm is close or approaching.